 Always use caution with imported foods, especially chocolates.
 They may contain allergens not listed on the label.

 Many nonfood products contain tree nuts or tree nut oils.
+These nonfood items are not regulated by the FDA.
 These include:

 Suntan lotions, shampoos, soaps, bath oils, body oils, and skin creams.
 If you’re not sure about a product, visit the product maker’s website or call the toll-free number on the package.